top of page

 About Ruben

 The Ruben Centre is a community-based organization located in the Mukuru slums in Nairobi, Kenya.
-The center was founded in 1986 by the Christian Brothers as a way to provide education, healthcare, and other social services to the local community.
+The centre was founded in 1986 by the Christian Brothers as a way to provide education, healthcare, and other social services to the local community.

 The Ruben Centre offers a range of programs and services to the community, including a primary school, a health clinic, a child protection program, and a vocational training program.
-The center also provides support to vulnerable groups such as children living on the streets and people living with HIV/AIDS.
+The centre also provides support to vulnerable groups such as children living on the streets and people living with HIV/AIDS.

-One of the center's main goals is to empower the local community and promote sustainable development.
+One of the centre's main goals is to empower the local community and promote sustainable development.
 They work closely with community members to identify their needs and develop programs that address those needs in a holistic and sustainable way.

 The Ruben Centre is widely recognised for its work and has received several awards, including the Kenyan presidential award for community service.
 They rely heavily on volunteers and donations to support their programs and welcome volunteers from all over the world to come and work with them.